-1453-1825 The Ottoman overrun Constantinople ending the Byzantine Era.
+1453-1825 Constantinople fall under the rule of the Ottoman Empire ending the Byzantine Era.
 During this time the Orthodox Church operated under the captivity of various sultans of the Ottoman Empire.

 1672 The Synod of Jerusalem is held.
 This synod produced the Confession of Dositheus, the Patriarch of Jerusalem, to refute the position of Cyril Lucaris, who was the Patriarch of Constantinople, and had purportedly published a Confession which expressed Orthodox beliefs in terms of the predestination beliefs of Calvinism and sought to adjust Orthodox teachings to align with some of the doctrines of the Protestant.